(2024).

 Note: Proper references, including

-or other formats, should include the "Accessed on date" as shown above to identify the version of the resource being cited in a given publication.
+or other formats, should include the "Accessed on date" to identify the version of the resource being cited in a given publication.

 The SDO EVE ESP Level 1 data files are created by the Laboratory for Atmospheric and Space Physics in Boulder, Colorado for the NASA Solar Dynamics Observatory (SDO) Extreme Ultraviolet Variability Experiment (EVE).
 The Science Processing and Operations Center (SPOC) is responsible for creating and maintaining access to all EVE products.
 ESP Level 1 data products are generated using software and algorithms created at the Univ. of Southern California Space Sciences Center in Los Angeles, CA. For a high-level introduction to the EVE instrumentation, please visit the following website: https://lasp.colorado.edu/home/eve/science/instrument/.